Partron1/Sales_performance/README.md

 ## Sales_performance

 ## Sales Performance Overview
 Steady sales declined over the past 3 years got my company woried.
-As a data analyst I'm tasked to anaylze a three-year sales historical data and develop a compelling dashboard that will help managment make informed decisions to reverse sales decline
+As a data analyst I'm tasked to anaylze a three-year sales historical data.

+## Objective
+To design and develop a dynamic, visually engaging, and informative Sales Dashboard in Excel that empowers stakeholders to monitor performance, identify trends, and make data-driven decisions across products, regions, and timeframes.

 ## Business Questions:
 •	How has sales performed over the past years?